eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ## Milestone 1

-We have successfully created a udp server.
+We have successfully created a UDP server.
 Now lets do a small test and check how our code performs.

 Compile the code with the following command: